awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-register-lbs-with-asg.md

 1. On the **Instance management** tab, under **Instances**, you can verify that your instances launched successfully\.
 Initially, your instances are in the `Pending` state\.
 After an instance is ready to receive traffic, its state is `InService`\.
 The **Health status** column shows the result of the Amazon EC2 Auto Scaling health checks on your instances\.
 Although an instance may be marked as healthy, the load balancer will only send traffic to instances that pass the load balancer health checks\.

 1. Verify that your instances are registered with the load balancer\.
 On the navigation pane of the EC2 console, under **LOAD BALANCING**, choose **Target Groups**\.
 Select your target group, and then choose the **Targets** tab\.
-If the state of your instances is `initial`, it's possible that they are still registering\.
-The load balancer periodically sends a health check request to each instance using the specified port, protocol, and ping path\.
+If the state of your instances is `initial`, it's probably because they are still in the process of being registered, or they have not passed the minimum number of health checks to be considered healthy\.
 When the state of your instances is `healthy`, they are ready for use\.

 **To verify that your load balancer is attached \(old console\)**